RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-students.html.md

 ## Main points for students in brief

-  * From 02 December on, in accordance with the new General Decree passed by the State of NRW, on-campus activities are no longer permitted until further notice. **Teaching will exclusively take place online.** One exception are classes and on-campus events where personal attendance is vital because the participants depend on special rooms (such as laboratories) or other special framework conditions (e.g. bedside teaching).
+  * From 02 December on, on-campus courses are no longer permitted until further notice. **Teaching will exclusively take place online.** One exception are classes and on-campus events where personal attendance is vital because the participants depend on special rooms (such as laboratories) or other special framework conditions (e.g. bedside teaching).
 Another exception are courses for first-year students in bachelor’s and state examination study programmes that have already started.
 In accordance with the previous regulations, examinations can still take place.
 Access to the library remains as is.
   * A simple face covering must be worn everywhere on HHU campus as well as all inside all buildings used by HHU.
 The only exceptions are for lecturers during their lectures, provided that the minimum distance of 1.5m to other persons can be maintained, and for employees in their own workspace, provided that the required hygiene measures (e.g. a minimum distance of 1.5m to other persons or separation by (acrylic) glass) can be maintained there.
   * Persons who are required to undergo a period of self-isolation as stipulated in the General Regulations of the State of NRW must not enter HHU campus.
-  * Persons from areas within Germany with a high number of coronavirus infections, and which sometimes are misleadingly called ‚risk areas‘, may still come to HHU.
-Only when an area has been put under quarantine by the authorities, persons from this area may no longer enter HHU campus.
-  * New students at HHU are asked to activate their uni ID as soon as possible.
-[This link will tell you how](https://www.zim.hhu.de/ankommen-im-studium/online-aktivierung-der-unikennung.html).
-For the activation you will need your student registration number and the initial password that gets sent to you by post.
-In case you haven’t received your uni Id yet, please contact student services [Link: ].
-  * From 02 November 2020 on, there will be study rooms available on campus for the students.
+  * On HHU campus, study rooms are available for the students.
 They are intended for those students who are on campus to attend an on-campus class and who wish to participate in one of the online activities before or after the on-campus class.
-You can find terms of use below under the topic ‘study rooms on campus’.
+You can find terms of use use under the topic ‘study rooms on campus’.
-  * From 26 October on, the main canteen (‚Mensa‘) will be open daily from 11:30am – 2pm and offer a limited choice of meals.
-If you wish to eat there you must book a seat up to 48 hours in advance via [the Studierendenwerk website](https://www.stw-d.de/).

-Latest updated: 02 December 2020: general information; teaching and studying;
+  * The main canteen (Mensa) in Universitätsstraße is currently still open every weekday from 11.30am – 2pm.
+You must book a seat no longer than 48 hours ahead [via the Studierendenwerk website](https://www.stw-d.de/) if you want to have lunch there.
+The Mensa, Café Uno and Mensa Süd will all close on 16 December.
+The ‘Cafeteria Süd’ closed on 11 December 2020.
+  * The rectorate has passed [ new regulations to specify the Corona Pandemic Ordinance](https://www.corona.hhu.de/fileadmin/redaktion/ZUV/Justitiariat/Amtliche_Bekanntmachungen/2020/2020_12_10_AB_66.pdf).
+These regulations provide almost university-wide specifications regarding flexible teaching and examination formats, withdrawals from exams and additional attempts at passing examinations during the covid-19 pandemic.

-study room on campus; 01 December 2020: Main points in brief.
+Latest updated: 14 December 2020: Main points in brief; 11 December 2020:
+examinations; teaching and studying; study rooms on campus.

 ## Students